CookieUzen/web-notes/_docs/bm/unit 1.md

 * __Mergers & Acquisitions__:  Result in fundamental structure of companies, and cannot easily be reversed, therefore are riskier.
 Can be larger/small operations.
 Large companies like Facebook acquiring companies like WhatsApp may not affect future if unsuccessful.
 Mergers of equals are especially risky, and 50% of mergers end in failure.
 Merging of companies may not create a unified entity, however ideal the strategic plan was, primarily due to company culture.
 It is AOL - Time Warner, conjoined, not unified.
 * [Apparently Mergers of Equals don’t Exist?](https://www.forbes.com/sites/forbesleadershipforum/2014/06/05/why-corporate-mergers-of-equals-almost-never-work/#502f56404176)
 * __Merger__: Results in two firms combining to form one entity replacing both.
 (A + B = AB).
 * __Acquisition__: One firm purchases another (50% or more of company B’s ownership interest, usually 100%).
-Parent company $ ightarrow$ Subsidiary relationship.
+Parent company $\rightarrow$ Subsidiary relationship.
 Both exist as legal entities, but A controls B’s actions.
-Disney $ ightarrow$ Pixar.
+Disney $\rightarrow$ Pixar.
-* __Takeover__: Takeovers can be _hostile (usually when in financial press)_: senior managers of target film are in opposition (shareholders sell without consent).  __|__ _friendly_:  management favors operation and recommends the sale of shares to acquiring company.
+* __Takeover__: Takeovers can be
+ * __Hostile__ (_usually when in financial press releases_): senior managers of target film are in opposition (shareholders sell without consent).
+ * __Friendly__:  Management favors operation and recommends the sale of shares to acquiring company.
 Shares bought from shareholders at a price exceeding stock market value.
 Takeovers can lead to acquisitions or mergers.

 #### Joint ventures